rcrowther/django-tml/README.md

 There is also an inline tag.
 This can also be followed by a tagname, The tagname must be followed by a space or spaces to the enclosed text.
 This 'inline' control corresponds to HTML 'phrase content' tags,

-    So [cite this is inside] a citation tag.
+    So {cite this is inside} a citation tag.

 There is a shortcut made by omitting the control code,

-    So [ this is inside a span] followed by other text
+    So { this is inside a span} followed by other text

+The tagname can be followed with a full-stop/period, text after that is used for a classname,

+    ##.warning
+    This is inside a div
+    #

+renders,

+    <div class="warning"><p>Lorem ipsum dolor</p></div>

 I give up.
 Try pasting this into a TML field,